OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 For each matching decision you make, you have two options: match this cell only ![button to perform a single match](https://openrefine-wikidata.toolforge.org/static/screenshot_single_match.png), or also use the same identifier for all other cells containing the same original string ![button to perform a multiple match](https://openrefine-wikidata.toolforge.org/static/screenshot_bulk_match.png).

-For services that offer the ["preview entities" feature](https://reconciliation-api.github.io/testbench/), you can hover your mouse over the suggestions to see more information about the candidates or matches.
+For services that offer the [“preview entities” feature](https://reconciliation-api.github.io/testbench/), you can hover your mouse over the suggestions to see more information about the candidates or matches.
 Each participating service (and each type) will deliver different structured data that may help you compare the candidates.

 For example, the Getty ULAN shows an artist’s discipline, nationality, and birth and death years: